-The Jesus Storybook Bible by Susan Lloyd-Jones is the best children’s Bible I’ve come across.
+The Jesus Storybook Bible by Sally Lloyd-Jones is the best children’s Bible I’ve come across.
 The beautiful illustrations and succinct way Lloyd-Jones communicates God’s word make it a must-buy for parents and grandparents alike.

 Here’s an example from the first chapter: